-- 1. Clinical: Students must earn a B in any course with a clinical component.
-If a student earns less than a B-, they must repeat the course and will not be able to progress in the clinical sequence until a B or higher grade is earned.
+- Clinical: Students must earn a B- in any course with a clinical component.
+If a student earns less than a B-, they must repeat the course and will not be able to progress in the clinical sequence until a B- or higher grade is earned.
 Students who have not satisfactorily completed a clinical for more than two semesters must take a 1 credit hour clinical independent study to ensure clinical competence.
-This does not apply to students enrolled in the health care leadership or informatics specialty. - 2.
-Change in level: To progress from the generalist component to the specialist nursing component, students who entered with a degree in a field other than nursing must (a) complete 43 hours of the generalist component with no grade less than B and (b) earn at least a 3.0 cumulative grade point average.
+This does not apply to students enrolled in the health care leadership or informatics specialty. - Change in level: To progress from the generalist component to the specialist nursing component, students who entered with a degree in a field other than nursing must no grade less than B- and (b) earn at least a 3.0 cumulative grade point average.